KonstantynRomanowski/FaceApp-FrontEnd-/README.md

 FaceApp is a Face identification project created using React. <br />
 Here you can find the repository to its front-end part.

-It's loaded with many additional features such as a "secure login system" by encrypting the password into a hash format, remembering the entries count of the users (for images submitted), and displaying back the user details to the front-enn.
+It's loaded with many additional features such as a "secure login system" by encrypting the password into a hash format, remembering the entries count of the users (for images submitted), and displaying back the user details to the front-end.

 This is implemented using a node server and postgresql database <br />
 which is deployed on the [Heroku platform](https://new-smart-face-app.herokuapp.com).